Budget Caps

 $ convox rack params set cost_tracking_enable=true

-If you run convox budget set (or deploy a manifest with a budget: block) against a rack with cost_tracking_enable=false, the rack rejects with HTTP 422 and a message pointing at this command.
+If you run convox budget set (or deploy a manifest with a budget: block) against a rack with cost_tracking_enable=false, the rack rejects the request with HTTP 422 and a message pointing at this command.
 Set the rack parameter, wait for the apply to complete (~3 min), then redeploy or retry.

 cost_tracking_enable is AWS-only today; non-AWS racks (Azure, GCP, DigitalOcean, Equinix Metal, Local) cannot enforce budgets in the current release.
 Recovery operations (convox budget clear, convox budget reset) remain available regardless of cost tracking state so you can always clean up.